DirtyEwok/TheGridRacingClub/replit.md

 Admin access: User requires exclusive control over race management and calendar editing.
 Member access: Members should only access /races link without admin functionality visible.
 Layout: Removed calendar to show 9 races in 3x3 grid layout for better space utilization.
+Admin navigation: Discreet settings icon in member header provides quick admin access for user.
+Welcome messages: New users see "Welcome to your race registration with The Grid" instead of hardcoded names.

 ## System Architecture